 We have incurred operating losses in the past, may incur operating losses in the future and may never achieve or maintain profitability.
-While we had net income of approximately \$3.6 million for the year ended December 31, 2020, we also incurred net losses prior to such time, including \$1.3 million for the period from January 14, 2019 through December 31, 2019, and approximately \$0.1 million for the period from January 1, 2019 through January 13, 2019.
-In addition, during the three months ended March 31, 2022 and 2021, we incurred net losses of \$5.5 million and \$0.7 million, respectively.
+For the period ending December 31, 2021, we incurred net losses of \$9.8 million; and although we had net income of approximately \$3.6 million for the year ended December 31, 2020, we also incurred net losses prior to such time, including \$1.3 million for the period from January 14, 2019 through December 31, 2019, and approximately \$0.1 million for the period from January 1, 2019 through January 13, 2019.
+In addition, during the three and six months ended June 30, 2022, we incurred net losses of \$6.2 million and \$11.7 million, respectively, and during the three and six months ended June 30, 2021, we incurred net losses of \$2.3 million and \$2.9 million.
 We expect that our operating expenses will continue to increase as we grow our business and we anticipate additional costs in connection with legal, accounting and other administrative expenses related to operating as a public company.
 Since our inception, we have financed our operations primarily through revenue from our products and the sale of our equity securities, including through our IPO.
 While our revenue has grown in recent years, if our revenue declines or fails to grow at a rate sufficient to offset increases in our operating expenses, we will not be able to achieve and maintain profitability in future periods.
 We may never be able to generate sufficient revenue to maintain profitability, and our recent growth and historical profitability should not be considered indicative of our future performance.